 05 of 09

-Do you think it odd to eat plants that some have deemed to be weeds?
-You shouldn't.
-As a preface to this strained yogurt and garlic recipe, the author says of purslane that it "has been present in many ancient cuisines all over the world for thousands of years."
+It is also one of the most nutritious plants on the planet, said to contain more healthful omega 3 fats than any other plant there is.
+So before you poison it, consider instead harvesting it for use in salads or in stir-fries.
+As a preface to this strained yogurt and garlic recipe, the author says of purslane that it "has been present in many ancient cuisines all over the world for thousands of... years."
 Purslane is a personal favorite among the edible weeds listed here.
 If you like juicy foods, then this plant, being a succulent, furnishes plenty of juice in every bite.

-What, gourmet food be damned, you say?
-You just want to... know how to get rid of purslane?
-All right, the main fact that you need to keep in mind is that this common lawn weed is a prolific seed-producer.
-A chemical control regimen will address the issue at both ends: with a preemergent herbicide (e.g., dithiopyr) and a postemergent herbicide (e.g., 2,4-D).
+As a lawn weed, purslane is a prolific seed producer.
+A chemical control regimen will address the issue at both ends: with a pre-emergent herbicide (such as dithiopyr) and a post-emergent herbicide (such as 2,4-D).
 Persistence is required.

-Likewise, if you choose to engage the enemy organically (by digging it up), you will have to be persistent.
-Leaving the tiniest pieces of vegetation in the soil can result in the arrival of new reinforcements, as purslane plants possess regenerative powers.
+If you choose to engage the enemy organically (by digging it up), you will have to be persistent, too.The tiniest pieces of vegetation in the soil will regenerate.

 06 of 09